Our Summer Gatherings Bundle is 50% OFF! | One-Click Chops & Ribs - Shop Now >>

 posted on

-With Thanksgiving just around the corner, many people have started thinking: "Who will cook the turkey this year?
+"Who will cook the turkey this year?
 Where should we get it?"

-The alternative is to opt for a pasture-raised turkey: a bit more expensive, but a lot tastier and healthier than its mass-produced counterpart.
-Read on to learn what you’ll be getting when you buy a turkey from us this year.
+Luckily, we can opt instead for a pasture-raised turkey: a bit more expensive, but a lot tastier and healthier than its mass-produced counterpart.

 Labels on poultry can be very confusing.
-There’s “free-range,” “cage-free,” “organic,” “vegetarian-fed,” and “pasture-raised,” just to name a few.
+There’s “free-range,” “cage-free,” “organic,” and “vegetarian-fed,” just to name a few.
 Most of these terms, besides “certified organic,” are unregulated for the most part, and some are downright misleading.
 For example, the free-range claim recommends that farmers “give the birds access to the outdoors,” but there is no standard as to the duration of time outdoors, or the space or condition of the outdoors area -- and there is no oversight to ensure compliance.
 The “all-natural” claim is not regulated at all -- it means absolutely nothing!

 With certified organic birds, they have received no antibiotics and are given organic feed.
 However, much like their factory-farmed counterparts, they are usually still crammed into a poultry house, stepping on their own manure, and debeaked and de-toed since they are in such close proximity to each other.
 The typical non-organic turkey you find in your local grocery store is also given antibiotics in its feed, and fed all genetically-modified grains.
 This is all hardly a cause for celebration!